-Doppler Labs' Here One 'buds are part hearing aid, part mixing board, all wireless
+Doppler Labs' Here One buds are part hearing aid, part mixing board, all wireless

 What are the alternatives

 There are a ton of new options in the true wireless earbud genre, but few of them do what Here One does.
-Nuheara’s IQbuds, which we checked out briefly at CES 2017, appear to be the strongest challenger in the “hearables” genre at present, offering a very similar feature set.
-Those looking elsewhere for feature-packed wireless earbuds could check out the Dash from Bragi, but they don’t offer augmented audio, and the ‘buds also had connection problems for us.
+Nuheara’s IQbuds, which we reviewed more from the hearing impaired side of things, are by far the strongest challenger in the “hearables” genre at present, offering a very similar feature set and about 80 percent longer battery life.
+Those looking elsewhere for feature-packed wireless earbuds could check out the Dash from Bragi, but they don’t offer augmented audio, and the buds also had connection problems for us.

 Should you buy it

 Maybe?
 We always try to be concise here, but this one is a bit complicated.
 If you’ve got some hearing issues, or you love being in control of the sound around you, Here One may well be a good solution for you — they’re much cheaper than professional hearing aids which offer similar features, and they’re also useful for live sound applications.
-However, at $300, the short battery life continues to be a hindrance for music streaming, and we caution potential buyers to be realistic about their expectations there before pulling the trigger.
+However, even with faster charging the short battery life is a constraint for music streaming, and we caution potential buyers to be realistic about their expectations there before pulling the trigger.

-Note: Update: On November 1, 2017 Doppler Labs CEO Noah Kraft announced the company will be going out of business.
-The company has released one final update to the Here One app aimed at the hearing impaired, but its doors will be shuttered as of November 10, with minimal support continuing through the end of the month.